-- 1. (Impact evaluation-primary outcome) What is the impact of the Nurturing Empathy programme on the mental wellbeing of primary school aged children? - 2.
-What is the difference in empathy scores measured using the Basic Empathy Scale between the intervention group, when compared to a 'business as usual' control? (secondary outcome) - 3.
-What is the difference in prosocial behaviour measured using the prosocial scale of the teacher Strengths and Difficulties Questionnaire (SDQ) between the intervention group, when compared to a 'business as usual' control? (secondary outcome) - 4.
-What is the difference in school behaviour (total score) measured using the teacher SDQ between the intervention group, when compared to a 'business as usual' control? (secondary outcome)
+- 2. RQ2: What is the impact of the Nurturing Empathy programme on self-reported emotional difficulties of primary school aged children when compared to a 'business as usual' control? - 3.
+RQ3: What is the impact of the Nurturing Empathy programme on self-reported affective empathy of primary school aged children when compared to a 'business as usual' control? (secondary outcome) - 4.
+RQ4: What is the impact of the Nurturing Empathy programme on self-reported cognitive empathy of primary school aged children when compared to a 'business as usual' control? (secondary outcome) - 5.
+RQ5: What is the impact of the Nurturing Empathy programme on teacher-reported prosocial behaviour of primary school aged children when compared to a 'business as usual' control? (secondary outcome) - 6.
+RQ6: What is the impact of the Nurturing Empathy programme on teacher-reported school behaviour of primary school aged children when compared to a 'business as usual' control? (secondary outcome)